zabbix/ansible-collection/roles/host/README.md

 ### Zabbix host configuration parameters

+This group of variables is used to represent the state of target device in Zabbix.
+Defaults are adopted to use together with [**zabbix.zabbix.agent**](https://github.com/zabbix/ansible-collection/blob/main/roles/agent/README.md) role.
+Override those for different use cases.

 | Variable | Type | Default | Description |
 |--|--|--|--|
 | host_state | `string` | `present` | Default value ensures presence of the host in Zabbix.